Who is responsible for data protection in a company?

 Key takeaways

 In short, there is no singular individual or group that takes all responsibility for an organisation’s data protection compliance.
-For instance, as mentioned before, the Data Protection Officer can advise organisations, but they actually bear no responsibility, and even if a DPO gives an organisation advice, the organisation can choose to not act upon this.
+For instance, as mentioned before, the Data Protection Officer can advise organisations, but they actually bear no responsibility.
+Even if a DPO gives an organisation advice, the organisation can choose to not act upon this.

 Employees need to bear in mind that everyone has a part to play in data protection, and organisations need to remember that often, data protection and keeping personal data safe starts with those employees handling personal data.